 In contrast, action research starts with educators who see problems they would like to address in their own classrooms, schools, and districts.
 Teachers are viewed as experts, seeking to improve their practice and students’ learning experiences.
-This defining quality of action research is central to art educators’ experience completing their Capstone Research in AOEU’s master’s degree program.
+This defining quality of action research is central to art educators’ experience completing their Capstone Research in AOEU’s master’s degree program for Art Education or Curriculum & Instruction.
 However, any art educator can conduct action research to improve their practice and student learning.

 Sarah Efrat Efron and Ruth Ravid explain the unique characteristics of action research in their 2020 book, Action Research Research in Education: A Practical Guide.
 They describe action research as “constructivist, situational, practical, systemic, and cyclical.”
 Let’s break down each of these points with an eye toward art education.

 Action research is constructivist.

 Constructivism recognizes that individuals develop their ideas based on previous experience and knowledge.
 Rather than being recipients of research findings that we are to apply in our classrooms, art educators conducting action research use a constructivist approach.